 Input: "Arming input > Disabled"

 Output: "A20 PCS (Purge Valve)"

-Conditions: (set to the engine speed that you want IAB's to CLOSED - normally up to 5750rpm from the factory).
+Conditions: (set to the engine RPM that you want IAB's to be CLOSED - normally up to 5750rpm from the factory).
 You can play with the rpm setting, as well as load, throttle, speed, etc. settings as you wish.